robsontenorio/laravel-keycloak-guard/README.md

 If you do not have an `users` table you must disable this.

 It fetchs user from database and fill values into authenticated user object.
 If enabled, it will work together with `user_provider_credential` and `token_principal_attribute`.

+✔️ **create_or_update_user_in_database**

+*Required.
+Default is `false`.*

+If you have an `users` table and want it to be updated based on the token, set it to `true` and define the mapping between our users table columns and the token claims.
+Be sure you are using the eloquent driver (set as default by Laravel) for your user provider.

+If enabled, it will work together with `user_provider_credential` and `token_principal_attribute`, to try to find the user in the users table.
+After the user has been created or updated he fills the authenticated user object.

 ✔️ **user_provider_credential**